Dreaming of California

 As we walked out of doors, the heat smacked us in the face, wet, thick, hot.
 It was at least 130 degrees and getting back in the car (the windows had to be kept rolled up) was torture.
 More ice, and then onwards once again.

 The asphalt highway cutting through the desert was the only sign of civilization after leaving Rose’s.
-The view of sand and dusty cacti stretched for miles.
-But, we actually drove through a small rainstorm there in the wilderness!
+The view of sand and dusty cacti stretched for miles, although we actually drove through a small rainstorm there in the wilderness!
 We couldn’t believe it.
 A few cars had parked on the side of the road, and as we passed through that little black cloud, everyone at the roadside cheered.
 Doesn’t take much, does it?

 After about seven hours of straight driving, the end of the desert at last seemed possible.
 And there was the sign: the California border – never was there a more welcome sight!
 But the desert wasn’t through with us yet.
 The highway became winding and hilly, and before too long, the golden-hued hills began to appear.
 Coming into California from this angle (through Needles), you can see why it is called the Golden State.
 The hills were covered in honey-colored grass, and the golden haze was everywhere.
 At times, the grass looked mown and brown, but closer observation revealed the golden-wheat color.